jackbayliss/laravel-dusk-parallel/README.md

   run: php artisan dusk:parallel --processes=2
 ```

+Both ChromeDriver instances run on the same runner, so there is no additional CI cost compared to running Dusk sequentially.

 ## How it works

 ParaTest splits your test suite across multiple worker processes.
 Each worker receives a `TEST_TOKEN` environment variable (`0`, `1`, `2`...) which the package uses to route that worker to its own ChromeDriver instance on a unique port.
-This means each worker gets a completely independent browser session with no shared state between processes.
+This means each worker gets a completely independent browser session with no shared state between processes — all within a single CI job.

 ## Example project

-I've created https://github.com/jackbayliss/dusk-parallel-demo as a demo Laravel project with passing parallel tests if you'd much rather see an example with workflow passing.
+See [dusk-parallel-demo](https://github.com/jackbayliss/dusk-parallel-demo) for a working Laravel app with passing parallel Dusk tests and a full GitHub Actions workflow.

 ## License